vikilpet/Taskopy/readme.md

 	![Dialog EN](https://user-images.githubusercontent.com/43970835/79643653-13d4d380-81b5-11ea-9548-eb28fc515d7b.png)

+- **hint(text:str, position:tuple=None)->int** - shows a small window with the specified text.
+Only for the *Python* version. *position* - a tuple with coordinates.
+If no coordinates are specified, it appears in the center of the screen.
+Returns the PID of the hint process.
 - **Job(func, args, kwargs)** - class for concurrent function execution in *job_batch* and *job_pool*.
 Properties:
 	- *result* - functional result
 	- *time* - time in seconds
 	- *error* - there was an error
-- **job_batch(jobs:list, timeout:int)->list**: — starts functions (they do not necessarily have to be the same) in parallel and waits for them to be executed or timeout.
-Use this when you don't want to wait because of one hung function.
+- **job_batch(jobs:list, timeout:int)->list**: — starts functions (they do not necessarily have to be the same) in parallel and waits for them to be executed or timeout. *jobs* - list of **Job** class instances.
+Use job_batch when you don't want to wait because of one hung function.
 Example - create jobs list out of *dialog* function with different parameters:

 	jobs = []
 	jobs.append(
-		Job(dialog, 'Test job 1')
+		Job(dialog, 'Test job 1', timeout=10)
 	)
 	jobs.append(
 		Job(dialog, ['Button 1', 'Button 2'])